-Grade-based Training and Business Skills Training
+Grade-Based Training and Business Skills Training

-Human Resources Development Program (abridged edition)
+Human Resources Development Program (Abridged Edition)

 Global Training Programs

-In addition, with the aim of fostering leaders who will take on a central role in next-generation global business management, we have developed the Harvard Business School Global Management Academy (GMA) in partnership with Harvard Business School.
-GMA is held with a focus on diversity, and the scope of the participants in this program includes not only Mitsui & Co. global group employees but also employees of our overseas business partners.
-For management-level employees, we have been implementing Executive Education (EE), which is a short-term MBA program conducted at first-class business schools in Europe and the U.S.
+In addition, with the aim of fostering leaders who will take on a central role in next-generation global business management, we launched a unique program called the Harvard Business School Global Management Academy Program (GMA) in 2011, in partnership with Harvard Business School.
+Through its hands-on, case study-oriented lectures, diverse participants, which include not only Mitsui & Co. global group employees but also employees of our overseas business partners, learn about leadership and innovation by competing with and helping each other to improve.

 Please scroll horizontally to look at table below.

-|Category||Training Programs||Outline||Number of participants FY2019|
+|Category||Training Programs||Outline||Number of participants FY2020|

 |Grade-based Training Programs||Management Training Program, New Line Manager Program, Leadership Program, Administrative Staff Training, Female Business Staff Program, New Hire Induction Training, Mid-career Hire Induction Training||The aim of these programs is to foster human resources capable of global group management.
 Participants acquire knowledge that includes our management philosophy, business skills, and business mindset||1,349|

-|Bussan Academy Program||Marketing, Management Strategy, Finance, Logical Thinking, Mindset, Communication, Philosophy, History, Liberal Arts||Professional training programs with the aim of increasing participants' specialist knowledge in various fields.||3,773|
+|Bussan Academy Program||Marketing, Management Strategy, Finance, Logical Thinking, Mindset, Communication, Organizational Behaviors and Leadership||Professional training programs with the aim of increasing participants' specialist knowledge in various fields||1,480|

-|Objective-based Programs for Senior Employees||Career Design Program, Retirement Life Plan Program||Training programs for senior employees, which are designed to support them in autonomously devising the direction of their career and to adapt to the change of environment and their roles.||373|
+|Objective-based Programs for Senior Employees||Career Design Program, Retirement Life Plan Program||Training programs for senior employees, which are designed to support them in autonomously devising the direction of their career and to adapt to the change of environment and their roles||457|

-|Grade or Objective-based Training Programs||Project Manager Development Program, Inter-industry Exchange Training Programs, MOC (Mitsui Open College), GM One-on-One Training at Head Office and offices in Japan||Programs aimed at acquiring specific skills and mindsets, expanding horizons through interactions with other industries, and building personal connections||840|
+|Grade or Objective-based Training Programs||Project Manager Development Program, Inter-industry Exchange Training Programs, MOC (Mitsui Open College), GM One-on-One Training at Head Office and offices in Japan||Programs aimed at acquiring specific skills and mindsets, expanding horizons through interactions with other industries, and building personal connections||2,616|

 Development of Human Resources Capable of Global Group Management

-We also focus on the development of human resources capable of taking responsibility for global group management, which is a key pillar of Mitsui's consolidated management.
+We focus on the development of human resources capable of taking responsibility for global group management, which is a key pillar of Mitsui's consolidated management.

-In order to provide support for human resources development at each group company in Japan, and to build human networks, we provide grade-based training through such courses as our General Manager Training Program, Department Manager Training Program, and New Hire Induction Training Program, as well as optional training programs, such as the Bussan Academy programs.
+In order to provide support for human resources development at each group company in Japan, and to build human networks, we provide grade-based training through such courses as the General Manager Training Program, Department Manager Training Program, and New Hire Induction Training Program, as well as optional training programs, such as the Bussan Academy programs.

-In addition to the various training programs held at overseas offices, we offer employees of our overseas subsidiaries well-developed programs of both short-term and medium- to long-term training at Mitsui Head Office.
-Short-term programs include JTP (Japan Trainee Program), GMP (Global Managers Program), and GLP (Global Leaders Program), which are offered as milestone training in three stages: the first few years after joining the company; prior to appointment as a general manager; and after appointment as a general manager.
-Furthermore, we launched the Change Leader Program (CLP) to identify talented staff on a global basis and develop them into leaders who will actively take on challenges and lead the realization of innovations.
-Medium- to long-term programs are held for a period of one to three years, and include LBP (Japan Language and Business Program), which provides Japanese language lessons and practical business training, and BIP (Business Integration Program), which provides practical business training.
+In addition to the various training programs held at overseas offices, we offer employees of our overseas subsidiaries well-developed programs of both short-term and medium- to long-term training at the Mitsui Head Office.
+Short-term programs include the JTP (Japan Trainee Program), which is offered in the first few years after joining the company, and GMP (Global Managers Program), which is an optional training focused on leadership for employees in management positions.
+Medium- to long-term programs are held for a period of one to three years, and include the LBP (Japan Language and Business Program), which provides Japanese language lessons and practical business training, and the BIP (Business Integration Program), which provides practical business training.

 Mitsui and its group companies encourage employees to take on new challenges, help them enhance their individual capabilities, and inspire them to work with a high level of motivation and enthusiasm, through personnel appraisals.
 The objectives of conducting the appraisal process are not limited to enhancing employee understanding of Mitsui's management philosophy, or to providing input for setting compensation or assigning new positions, but also include promoting talent development through the appraisal process.
 Appraisal meetings, such as one-on-one meetings, are held periodically between employees and their managers, and employees receive comprehensive feedback on their performance and specific contributions.
 These meetings create an effective framework for human resources/personal ability development.

-Interactive Communications between Supervisors and Subordinates
+Interactive Communications between Line Managers and Team Staff